rostools/r-cubed-intermediate/README.md

 these practices has not kept pace.
 This workshop intends to help bridge that gap and covers the fundamentals and workflow of data analysis in R.

-This repository contains the lesson, lecture, and assignment material for the workshop, including the website source files and other associated workshop administration files.
+This repository contains the educational material (code-alongs, exercises, activities, presentations), including the website source files and other associated workshop administration files.

 For more detail on the workshop, check out the [syllabus](https://r-cubed-intermediate.rostools.org/preamble/syllabus.html).

 ## Instructional Design

-The lectures and lessons in this workshop are designed to be presented primarily with a participatory live-coding approach.
-This involves an instructor typing and running code in [RStudio](https://www.rstudio.com/) in front of the class, while the class follows along using their own computers.
-Challenges are interspersed in the lesson material, allowing participants to collaboratively work on smaller coding problems for a few minutes.
-All lesson materials are provided ahead of time on the workshop website for participants to refer to during lectures.
-Throughout the workshop, participants work in small groups to complete the exercises together.
+The workshop is designed primary for in-person instruction with a participatory live-coding approach.
+This involves an instructor typing and running code in [RStudio](https://www.rstudio.com/) in front of the class, while participants follow along using their own computers.
+A variety of learning activities, like hands-on exercises, discussion time, reading tasks, and group project work, are interspersed throughout the material in order to reinforce learning.
+All the material is provided ahead of time on the workshop website for participants to refer to during and after the workshop.
+Throughout the workshop, participants sit in small groups to get to know one another and to do the activities together.

-## Lesson content
+## Educational content

-The teaching material is found mainly in the project folders:
+The material is found mainly in the folders:

 -   `preamble/`: Contains the syllabus and the schedule files.
--   `sessions/`: Contains the code-along teaching material, as well as associated links to the lecture slides.
+-   `sessions/`: Contains the code-along teaching material, as well as associated links to the presentation slides.
 -   `slides/`: Contains the slides, created as Revealjs HTML slides by using Quarto.

-The website is generated from [Quarto](https://quarto.org), so follows the file and folder structure conventions from that package.
+The website is generated from [Quarto](https://quarto.org), so it follows Quarto's structure and conventions.

 ## Installing necessary packages

 Packages used and depended on for this workshop are included in the `DESCRIPTION` file.
-To install the packages, run this function in the root directory (where the `r-cubed-intermediate.Rproj` file is located:
+To install the packages, run this function in the root directory (where the `r-cubed-intermediate.Rproj` file is located):

 ``` r
 # install.packages("pak")